Last Updated on May 8, 2022 by MABER SAL

 What is the Kia Maintenance schedule?

-When you buy a new car, an owner’s manual details how often you need to service your car.
+When you buy a new car, an owner’s manual details how often you need to service your vehicle.
 But let’s be honest, who takes their time to read through those pages?
 Well, we did it for you.

 Mileage | Service | Approximate cost |